KCErb/lucky-hasura-docker/GUIDE.md

 LHD has a `docker-sync.yml` in it and a `.ruby-version` but if you don't have Ruby on your local machine you'll need to get it and then install the `docker-sync` gem.
 Even if you don't plan on developing on macOS or Windows, you'll still need to install this since it's hardwired into this project at the moment.
 I know it's a pity to have a non-Docker dependency in a Docker project but it would seem that's just the state of Docker for now.

+**Troubleshooting** - You may notice that docker-sync stops.
+I've only seen this once, but it is so frustrating when it does if you don't realize your changes aren't making it into the container.
+Here is the troubleshooting guide: [docker-sync.readthedocs.io/en/latest/troubleshooting/sync-stopping](https://docker-sync.readthedocs.io/en/latest/troubleshooting/sync-stopping.html).
+Usually a quick fix.
+One way to catch this, is to keep an eye on your Lucky logs.
+If you don't see the 'Compiling...' message when you change a file, that means Lucky doesn't know you changed it.

 ### up

 The last thing you'll need locally is `up`.
 You don't need this if you are already comfortable using Docker in development, in that case, you probably already have your own workflow and you can use it instead (just be sure to replace `up` in `script/up` and `script/down`).
 For the rest of us, `up` is simply a tool that keeps an eye on what local files were used to build a Docker image and takes note if any of them change.
 That way, instead of getting into the habit of starting our project with `docker-compose up` which can lead to surprises if you forget that you needed to rebuild your image(s), you can get into the habit of having an `up.yml` and then simply calling `up`.